There are three general ways that people search for something they need or want on their phones or desktops.

 I wrote an article called "How to Create Quick Landing Pages that Drive Traffic".
 In this article I talk about how to get your keywords that you want to rank for (could be 200+ words) and to create quick landing pages for those words.
 This is a great keyword strategy but I am now convinced more than ever that combining those keywords in a question format returns more results with better conversion rate then just a page with one to two-word keywords targeted.

 Scenario 2 - We provide Joomla Web Development Services.
 Yes we rank for lots of Joomla keywords and yes they bring traffic but at the end of the day are they causing us to convert those people into customers?
 So I tested this theory and created a page called "Why Joomla".
 This was a keyword that was targeted by thousands.
 In this article I talk about the benefits of the Joomla Content Management System.
 This page has brought quite a bit of traffic.
 Yes, I admit, though this page is original content, its like some many others out there.
 So in evaluating this page, I decided that I was not providing the answer to the real question that my audience is asking.
-What they really want to know is "Why should I choose the Joomla CMS for my Website Development Needs versus other Content Management Systems?
+What they really want to know is "Why should I choose the Joomla CMS for my website wevelopment needs versus the Wordpress Blog System?
 Notice, I still have the keywords "why Joomla" but I added more.
 This is going to give me two benefits.

 Bottom line - My theory was correct and I am getting 75% more hits on my second page which asks a question versus my page that only targets a keyword.